jamesngyz/demo-hr-salary-management-webservice/README.md

 ## Design considerations

+Here are the design decisions implemented in this project, and the thought process behind them.

-Package-by-feature project structure is used here
+Package-by-feature project structure
-* Instead of package-by-layer
+* Using this provides several advantages over package-by-layer
 * Ease of navigation
+* Maintainability -- by having all closely related classes are in the same package, not forced to make all methods `public`, prevents cyclic dependency between packages
 * Scalability -- when the project eventually scales up, this project structure makes it much easier to refactor / break this application into separate microservices

-Separate DTO classes for different purposes
+Separate DTO (data transfer object) classes for different purposes
-* User request-DTO, response-DTO, CSV-DTO, entity-DTO, each have their own class
+* User request-DTO, User response-DTO, User CSV-DTO, User entity-DTO, each have their own class
 * Instead of a single one-size-fits-all "UserDto" class
 * This allows for cleaner code and finer-grained control over field validations for each purpose, as the annotations and validation logic are not mixed together in a single class